developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

   - Azure
   - OpenID Connect
   - OpenTofu
+  - Ansible
+  - Authentication
+  - Authorization
+  - Cloud Computing
+  - IaC
+  - IaC
+  - IAM
+  - Identity Management
+  - Infrastructure as Code
+  - OAuth2
+  - OIDC
+  - Security
   - Terraform
-  - IaC
-  - Ansible
-image: assets/images/social/2024/05/27/how-to-grant-azure-vm-access-to-aws-services-using-openid-connect.png
+image: assets/images/social/2024/05/27/how-to-access-aws-from-azure-vm-using-openid-connect.png
 ---

-# How to Grant Azure VM Access to AWS Services Using OpenID Connect
+# How to Access AWS From Azure VM Using OpenID Connect

 In the day to day operations of a software application, it is common to be in a position to manage and handle multiple cloud providers at the same time.